Mu-L/YouTubeTweak/FUNCTIONS.md

 ### Translation Target Language

-This setting determines which language subtitle translation and comment translation should translate into.
+This setting determines which language video lists, watch pages, subtitles, and comments are translated into.

 Configurable options: